RCP: A Low-overhead Reversible Coherence Protocol

 \subsection{Out-of-Order Execution}

 Modern processors perform speculative out-of-order execution to exploit instruction level parallelism.
-Recent studies~\cite{koruyeh2018spectre,lipp2018meltdown} revealed that speculative execution can cause irreversible cache state changes or data movement (e.g., left the speculatively accessed cache block in L1 cache) that can lead to a covert channel.
-The goal of the paper is to completely eliminate all the effects of speculative load---both cache state and the location of the data in memory hierarchy.
+Recent studies~\cite{koruyeh2018spectre,lipp2018meltdown} revealed that the secret-dependent speculative execution can cause irreversible cache state changes or data movements (e.g., left the speculatively accessed cache block in L1 cache) that can lead to a covert channels.
+It is because the speculative load is secret-dependent.

-\subsection{Threat model}
+\subsection{Threat Model}

-We assume the same threat model of InvisiSpec~\cite{yan2018invisispec}, SafeSpec~\cite{khasawneh2019safespec}, and CleanupSpec~\cite{saileshwar2019cleanupspec}.
-We focus on defending transient attacks that is enabled by speculative loads in the futuristic attack model~\cite{yan2018invisispec}. \rev{Stores cannot execute speculatively---assumed by all existing designs. } We consider attacks that exploits the entire cache hierarchy, including both private and shared caches (L2/LLC).
-The TLB and branch predictors can be protected by other orthogonal techniques~\cite{sakalis2019efficient,yan2018invisispec}.
-We assume that attackers can measure the latency of load and store, but cannot the latency change due to the increase amount of coherence traffic in the system.

-Moreover, we focus on protecting the SameThread and Cross-Core models and do not consider simultaneous multithreading (SMT), which can be prevented by recent techniques such as adding defense when context switch happens~\cite{ainsworth2020muontrap} or making the cache way-partitioned to avoid SMT-side channels\cite{saileshwar2019cleanupspec}.
-We also do not protect microarchitectural channel that monitors the timing of execution units~\cite{kocher2019spectre} including floating-point units~\cite{andrysco2015subnormal} and SIMD units~\cite{schwarz2019netspectre}, which can be mitigated by not scheduling the victim and adversary in adjacent SMT contexts~\cite{yan2018invisispec}; or speculative attacks based on resource contention~\cite{fustos2020spectrerewind,behnia2020speculative}.